ljsimpkin/chat-gpt-cli-tool/README.md

 __IMPORTANT:__ Please make sure to keep your `OPENAI_API_KEY` secure and do not commit it in your code or upload it to GitHub.

 Enjoy using our project!

+# Todo
+[] Create a -c flag that will instruct the ai to only output code